bbenkle/YotoBookMaker/README.md

 | Format | M4A · M4B · WAV |
 | Bitrate | **Original** (default — no re-encoding) · 64 · 96 · 128 · 192 kbps |
 | Mono | On by default — recommended for Yoto |

+**Yoto has a maximum upload size of 500 MB for Make Your Own Playlist.** Please use the size estimator to find the correct export settings for your book.

 The estimated export size is shown before you split.
 When using **Original** quality, the size matches your source file exactly.